lsst-sims/smtn-007/index.rst

 Fields
 ^^^^^^

 All information is currently mandatory due to the LSST Scheduler being responsible for the information.
 However, the new `Sims Survey Fields code`_ is destined to end the need for a Scheduler to send this information as all code bases can benefit from the central resource.
 For mapping sky brightness and airmass, a unique field identifier is required by SOCS.
-It does not currently offer HealPix support, however, one can work with the author to determine methodology for commensurate behavior.
+It does not currently offer HealPix support, however, one can work with the author to determine a methodology for commensurate behavior.

 Next Target
 ^^^^^^^^^^^